Professional Pyrotechnic Operator/Fireworks Crew Training Set Pieces - "Words and Logos Made of Fire" - (Lance Work)

 After all the stakes are in the ground (as shown in the picture above), you raise the set piece and apply a couple turns of bailing wire around the two by four and stakes.
 I typically use one piece towards the bottom of the stake and one towards the top as shown in the picture below.

-Step Seven - Build the "A-Frame"
+Step 7 - Build the "A" Frame.

 If you have a small set piece and don't need extra support, then skip to step eight.
 The "A-Frame" provides structural support when the set piece is large or there is an abundance of wind.
-The frame is built simply by attaching an angled two by four via bailing wire to the existing two by fours as shown in the picture to the top right, top left, and bottom left.
+The frame is built simply by attaching an angled two by four via bailing wire or screws to the existing two by fours as shown in the picture to the top right, top left, and bottom left.